metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Timed sideline routes may work the best for Kenny Pickett.

-This Steelers team is sporting some serious mental fortitude.
+This Steelers team has been sporting some serious mental fortitude as of lately.

+***

+### Ravens

+Justin Houston may be the only defensive lineman worthy of note here on this team.